Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/undead/flameskull.md

 NoteIcon: monster
 BestiaryType: undead
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 134, Curse of Strahd, Princes of the Apocalypse, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
-Available in the Basic Rules.
+Available in the Basic Rules."
 ---
 # [Flameskull](2-Mechanics/CLI/bestiary/undead/flameskull.md)
 *Source: Monster Manual p.
 134, Curse of Strahd, Princes of the Apocalypse, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
 Available in the Basic Rules.*